How To Remove Spray Paint From A Car

 No long forms · No spam · No fees

 Spray paint vandalism isn’t just annoying, it also damages the value of your car.
 If you use your vehicle professionally, the damage could hurt your business, too.
-Fortunately, there are a few easy ways to clean the affected area of spray paint that won’t damage your car.
+Fortunately, there are a few easy ways to take spray paint off a car–and prevent serious damage.

-Whether you want a basic home remedy or tips on picking a good professional cleaning kit, here’s how to get spray paint off your car using soapy water, non-acetone nail polish remover, and other solvents you can get from an auto parts store.
+Whether you want a basic home remedy or tips on picking a good professional cleaning kit, here’s how you can get spray paint off a car.
 And if that doesn’t work?
-We’ll explain how to pick a professional kit to help remove the spray paint from your vehicle.
+Car insurance and broker app Jerry is here to explain how to pick a professional kit to help remove spray paint from your car.

 - Soap (such as a dish soap)